| Michael Benson on Thu, 20 Sep 2001 21:37:08 +0200 (CEST) |

 ruins.'"
 (Speer, Inside the Third Reich, quoted by V. A. Podoroga in his

+essay Machines of Disorder).
 Just haphazard and distracted thoughts collected from

 quotes forwarded in no particular order and in the cold chill of an unwanted